10 Reasons Not to Move to France

 In the course of interviewing new and established foreign residents in France, there are common patterns that emerge as to the main reasons why they chose to move here.
 What is somewhat less obvious is the reason why the dream isn’t working out.
 People who have been disappointed are either less likely to share what went wrong because they feel embarrassed, they feel as if it is their fault in some way, or because they can’t really put their finger on exactly why their French experience isn’t quite la vie en rose.

 More often than not there is a combination of multiple factors rather than one big reason why the taste of French life has gone sour.
-I was recently talking about this with Nadia Jordan, a buyer’s agent in the Midi-Pyrénées who keeps a fun and interesting blog on searching for a home in the region, and is a practised hand at weighing out the pros and cons of moving to France for her clients.
+I was recently talking about this with Nadia Jordan, a buyer’s agent in the Midi-Pyrénées who is a practised hand at weighing out the pros and cons of moving to France for her clients.
 The following are Nadia’s observations from years of accumulated experience helping people find their dream home and settle here.

 The main reasons why people choose to move to France:

 1. Better quality of life (of course this depends on your definition of quality but, generally, the French have their priorities right when it comes to lifestyle choices)

 2. Unspoilt natural environment, fewer people, more space, uncrowded roads, no traffic jams

 4. Fabulous and varied landscapes and climate

 5. Paradise for children with lots of freedom

 6. Fantastic hunting, shooting and fishing (if that’s your thing)